alexfernandez/loadtest/doc/tcp-sockets.md

 ## Implementations

-All measurements against the test server using 3 cores (default):
+All measurements against the test server using 3 cores (the default configuration for our six-core machine), unless specified otherwise:

 ```console
 $ node bin/testserver.js